The $\kappa$-Strongly Proper Forcing Axiom: Introduction

-Recently, James Cummings, Mirna D\v{z}amonja, and Itay Neeman proved in \cite{CDN:arXiv} the consistency of a forcing axiom of this flavour by replacing c.c.c.\ by a strengthening of the $\kappa^+$-c.c.
-In this note we consider a different approach by considering $\kappa$-strongly proper forcings instead of $\kappa$-proper forcings.
+James Cummings, Mirna D\v{z}amonja, and Itay Neeman proved in \cite{CDN:arXiv} the consistency of a forcing axiom of this flavour by replacing c.c.c.\ by a more restrictive form of the $\kappa^+$-c.c.\ known as the strong $\kappa^+$-c.c.
+In this note we deal with $\kappa$-strong properness, a more general notion than the strong $\kappa^+$-c.c.\ from \cite{CDN:arXiv}.
 We show that Neeman's consistency proof of $\PFA$ using finite conditions can be generalised quite easily to this context even when $\kappa$ is uncountable.
 We then prove that $\kappa$-strongly proper forcings satisfy a weak reflection property: to prove that enough filters exist for any $\kappa$-strongly proper forcing, it is enough to prove that enough filters exist for $\kappa$-strongly proper subforcings of size $2^\kappa$.
 Using this reflection property, together with an argument involving the fact that all $\kappa$-sequences of ordinals added by a $\kappa$-lattice and $\kappa$-strongly proper forcing come from adding a Cohen subset of $\kappa$ (\autoref{cohen-subsets}), we show that the assumption of a supercompact cardinal (or any large cardinal) is in fact unnecessary.
+We then modify our construction and show the consistency of the forcing axiom together with $2^\kappa$ being arbitrarily large.
+This modified construction actually shows the consistency of a slightly stronger form of our forcing axiom and does not need the fact that $\kappa$-sequences of ordinals added by a $\kappa$-lattice and $\kappa$-strongly proper forcing come from a $\kappa$-Cohen extension.